MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 # R Studio
-* Luckily this is the easiest part and has the most concise set of instructions.
-The instructions are dated but still helpful.
+* Luckily, this is the easiest part; the instructions are dated but still helpful.
-* In truth it may be possible just using R. However I use the IDE and suggest you do the same.
+* In truth, it may be possible just by using R. However, I use the IDE RStudio and suggest you do the same.
 * Here's the instructions: [R Script](https://docs.google.com/document/d/1TTj5KNKf4BWvEORGm10oNbpwTRk1hamsWJGj6qRWpuI/edit)

 ## Installation